asishpaleti2710-code/YOUTUBE_GESTURES-HAND-/README.md

 - **Badge icons** for things like license or Python version support
 - A brief **live demo GIF** for visual appeal

-Let me know if you'd like help with any of these ideas—I’d be happy to assist!
-::contentReference[oaicite:0]{index=0}